Alaska gas line group seeking federal funds for 1st phase

 Begich said the Biden administration should see the phase of the project being pushed as a “win.”
 He said the Obama administration supported a version of the proposed mega Alaska liquefied natural gas project.
 Biden was Obama’s vice president.

 Dunleavy teased developments on a gas project during his State of the State speech last month.
-He spoke of moving toward a privately-led project and private investment.
+He spoke of moving toward a privately-led project and of private investment.

 The corporation has been looking to transition from state control of the estimated $38.7 billion liquefied natural gas project that would include an 800-mile (1,287-kilometer) pipeline to bring gas from the North Slope to liquefaction facilities on Alaska’s Kenai Peninsula.
 Richards said work continues to advance the project overall.

-Note: This story is corrected to show Begich is a former U.S. senator.